Bradbury Building: Architecture

 The building's undistinguished exterior facade of brown brick, sandstone and terracotta detailing was designed in the commercial vernacular Italian Renaissance Revival style current at the time.
 Its interior is its most notable part.

 The narrow entrance lobby, with its low ceiling and minimal light "has the look of a Parisian alley of arched windows", and opens into a bright naturally lit great "awe-inspiring cathedral-like" center court.
 Robert Forster, star of the TV series Banyon that used the building for his office, described it as "one of the great interiors of L.A.
 Outside it doesn't look like much, but when you walk inside, suddenly you're back a hundred and twenty years."

 The five-story central court features glazed and unglazed yellow and pink bricks, ornamental cast iron, tiling, Italian marble, Mexican tile, decorative terracotta and polished wood, capped by a skylight that allows the court to be flooded with natural rather than artificial light, creating ever-changing shadows and accents during the day.
 At the time the building was completed, it featured the largest plate-glass windows in Los Angeles.

 Open "bird-cage" elevators surrounded by wrought-iron grillwork go up to the fifth floor.

 Geometric patterned staircases and wrought-iron and polished oak railings are used abundantly throughout.
 The wrought-iron was created in France and displayed at the 1893 Chicago World's Fair before being installed in the building.
 Freestanding mail-chutes also feature ironwork.
 The overall effect, according to a Los Angeles Times writer, is "a mesmerizing degree of symmetry and visual complexity".

 Tourism

 The building is a popular tourist attraction.
 It is open daily and staffed by a government worker who provides historical background on it.
 Casual visitors are only permitted up to the first landing.
 Brochures and tours are also available.
 It is close to three other downtown Los Angeles landmarks: the Grand Central Market, the Million Dollar Theater (across the street) and Angels Flight (two blocks away).
-Access is via the Los Angeles MTA Red Line's Civic Center exit, three blocks distant.
+Access is via the Los Angeles Metro Rail B and D lines at Civic Center/Grand Park station, three blocks distant.